Charles de Gaulle Airport: Terminal 3

-Terminal Assignments

-As of 13 January 2023, Charles de Gaulle's three terminals are assigned as the following:
+Terminal 3 is voted 2024 best low-cost airlines terminal in the world by Skytrax.

 Terminal usage during COVID-19 pandemic

-The airport's services during the pandemic was sharply reduced.
-On 30 March 2020, the airport announced it would temporary close Terminals 1 and 3, moving all remaining flights to Terminal 2.
+The airport's services during the pandemic were sharply reduced.
+On 30 March 2020, the airport announced it would temporarily close Terminals 1 and 3, moving all remaining flights to Terminal 2.
 Terminal 2D was also closed during the pandemic and only Terminals 2A, 2C, 2E, 2F and 2G were opened.
-During the beginning of the pandemic, airlines were grouped by alliances: Star Alliance airlines operated at Terminal 2A where Air Canada and Ethiopian Airlines operated prior to the pandemic, Oneworld airlines shifted their operations to Terminal 2C and SkyTeam airlines operated at Terminals 2E and 2F.
+At the beginning of the pandemic, airlines were grouped by alliances: Star Alliance airlines operated at Terminal 2A, where Air Canada and Ethiopian Airlines operated prior to the pandemic, Oneworld airlines shifted their operations to Terminal 2C, and SkyTeam airlines operated at Terminals 2E and 2F.
 Between December 2020 and June 2021, only Terminals 2E and 2F were opened with non-Schengen flights operating at Terminal 2E and Schengen flights operated at Terminal 2F.
 2B reopened on 2 June 2021 and some airlines were shifted to that concourse.
 Terminals 2A, 2C and 2D were then reopened for more space.
 Between June 2021 and December 2022, Star Alliance airlines operated at Terminals 2A (non-Schengen) and 2B (Schengen), Oneworld airlines operated at Terminals 2C (non-Schengen) and 2D (Schengen) and SkyTeam airlines operated at Terminals 2E (non-Schengen), 2F and 2G (both Schengen).
 However, Star Alliance airlines flights to Asia except Singapore Airlines, who operated at Terminal 2A were operating at Terminal 2E due to the capacity restrictions at Terminal 2A.
 Terminal 3 reopened on 3 May 2022 for the use of all charter and low cost airlines.
 Terminal 1 remained closed for renovation at that time.
 It reopened on 1 December 2022 to reduce traffic at Terminal 2.